DevExpress/devextreme-documentation/concepts/05 Widgets/Form/20 Change Options at Runtime/10 Item Options.md

         });
     });

-To change several options at a time, pass an object to the [itemOption(id, options)](/api-reference/10%20UI%20Widgets/dxForm/3%20Methods/itemOption(id_options).md '/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionid_options') method.
+To change several properties at a time, pass an object to the [itemOption(id, options)](/api-reference/10%20UI%20Widgets/dxForm/3%20Methods/itemOption(id_options).md '/Documentation/ApiReference/UI_Widgets/dxForm/Methods/#itemOptionid_options') method.
 Being called with the *field* parameter only, this method returns the current configuration of the specified form item.

     <!--JavaScript-->